mjstraughan/CubingHistory/docs/3x3/Steps/ZBLL-HPLL.md

 ### Edge Orientation

 In 2001, Zbigniew Zborowski and Ron van Bruchem incorporated edge orientation into the last layer of CFOP, similar to the Petrus method.
-Zborowski and Bruchem independently had the idea to orient all last layer edges while solving the final pair of the first two layers.
+Zborowski and Bruchem independently had the idea to orient all last layer edges while solving the final pair of the first two layers [5].

 ![](img/ZBLL/ZB1.png)